Contents

 Vitals

-To see a patient’s vitals trend table, search for the word vitals in the chronological record search box.
+To see a patient’s vitals trend table, click the Vitals filter under the chronological record search box.

 Lab Results